REVERSE ENGINEERING SERVICES

 - How does it work?

-- What market was it designed to appeal to?
+- What market was it designed to appeal for?

-- List some of the design objectives for the product.
+- List a few of the design objectives for the product.

-- List some of the constraints that may have influenced the design.
+- List a few of the constraints that may have influenced the design.

 - How do you think it works?